tauri-apps/tauri-docs/website/docs/usage/identity.md

 ---
 id: identity
-title: "App identity"
+title: 'App Identity'
-sidebar_label: App identity
+sidebar_label: App Identity
 ---

 This section is dedicated to the visual and UX aspects of your Tauri application.

 ## Icons

 Tauri ships with an iconset based on its logo.
 This is probably NOT what you want when you ship your app.
-To rememdy this common situation, there is a nodejs script that will take an input file and create all the icons needed for the various platforms and by default place them in your `src-tauri/icons` folder.
+To rememdy this common situation, Tauri provides the `tauri icon` command that will take an input file and create all the icons needed for the various platforms.
+These will be placed in your `src-tauri/icons` folder where they will automatically be included in your built app.

 ```
-local:  yarn tauri icon
+local install:  yarn tauri icon
-global: tauri icon
+global install: tauri icon
 ```

 ```